Seeing the GP alone: making the transition

 Encouraging your child’s ‘health independence’

-As your child moves towards ‘health independence’, you’ll need to feel confident she has the skills to manage her own health, and to get the best health and wellbeing outcomes she can.
+As your child moves towards ‘health independence’, you need to feel confident she has the skills to manage her own health, and to get the best health and wellbeing outcomes she can.

 Your child won’t become an expert manager of his health overnight – just as with other skills, he’ll need practice.

-Benefits of your child seeing a doctor alone
+Benefits of your child seeing a GP alone

-As adults, when we go to the doctor we expect that our health issues will be kept private.
+As adults, when we go to the GP we expect that our health issues will be kept private.
 Knowing this helps us trust our GP.
-This trust makes us feel comfortable so we can tell the doctor what the doctor needs to know to make the right diagnosis, offer the best advice and provide the right treatment.
+This trust makes us feel comfortable so we can give the GP information to make the right diagnosis, offer the best advice and provide the right treatment.

-Your child needs to build up that same sense of trust – and he can do it through seeing the doctor alone.
+Your child needs to build up that same sense of trust – and he can do it through seeing the GP alone.

-When your child sees a trusted doctor alone, she’s more likely to be honest about her worries, such as bullying at school, relationships or substance use.
-She’s also more likely to ask questions about sensitive matters, giving the doctor the chance to offer guidance on issues that might come up in the future.
+When your child sees a trusted GP alone, she’s more likely to be honest about her worries, like bullying at school, relationships or substance use.
+She’s also more likely to ask questions about sensitive issues, giving the GP the chance to offer guidance on issues that might come up in the future.

 Last, allowing your child to see the doctor alone shows that you support her developing independence.

-Talk with your child about how comfortable he feels going to the family doctor for a whole range of things, not just coughs and colds.
+It’s a good idea to talk with your child to see how he feels about going to the family GP for a whole range of things, not just coughs and colds.
 For many young people, continuing to see the family GP is fine.
-But for some, visiting the same doctor they’ve seen since childhood – and the same one that you see – just isn’t on.
+But for some, visiting the same doctor they’ve seen since childhood – and the same one that you see – isn’t OK.

-Your child might want to see a different doctor because she:
+Your child might want to see a different GP because she:

-- doesn’t feel comfortable with the family doctor any more
+- doesn’t feel comfortable with the family GP any more

-- wants to see a doctor who doesn’t know her parents
+- wants to see a GP who doesn’t know her parents

-- wants to talk more openly about issues such as relationships (including sexual matters), mental health or substance use
+- wants to talk more openly about issues like relationships (including sexual matters), mental health or substance use

-- wants to manage her own health, starting a brand new doctor–patient relationship
+- wants to manage her own health by starting a brand new doctor–patient relationship

-- doesn’t trust the family doctor with confidential information.
+- doesn’t trust the family GP with confidential information.

-If your child decides to change doctors, it’s helpful to remind him about important aspects of his personal or family history – for example, allergies, asthma or diabetes – for his new file.
+If your child decides to change GPs, it’s helpful to remind him about important aspects of his personal or family history – for example, allergies, asthma or diabetes – for his new file.